bartelsb/DaticaChallenge/README.md

 - Make web requests using a tool such as curl or [HTTPie](https://github.com/jakubroztocil/httpie).
 You can install HTTPie with 'pip install --upgrade httpie'.

+- The request for signing up might look something like this: 'http --form POST localhost:8000/auth username=ben password=pass'.